 Here’s a video we made on getting the Sevylor Hudson back in its bag.

-Reviews are very positive of the Sevylor Hudson and has been used by many for family boating.
+Reviews are very positive of the Sevylor Hudson and have been used by many for family boating.

-No, but there are plenty of DIY information on the internet.
+No, but there is plenty of DIY information on the internet.

 Here’s it cruising along with an electric trolling motor.